libwww-perl/libwww-perl/README.md

 specify `%matchspec` see ["Matching" in HTTP::Config](https://metacpan.org/pod/HTTP::Config#Matching).

 The possible values `$phase` and the corresponding callback signatures are:

-- request\_preprepare => sub { my($request, $ua, $h) = @\_; ... }

-    The handler is called before the `request_prepare` and other standard initialization of the request.
-This can be used to set up headers and attributes that the `request_prepare` handler depends on.
-Proxy initialization should take place here; but in general don't register handlers for this phase.

-- request\_prepare => sub { my($request, $ua, $h) = @\_; ... }

-    The handler is called before the request is sent and can modify the request any way it see fit.
-This can for instance be used to add certain headers to specific requests.

-    The method can assign a new request object to $\_\[0\] to replace the request that is sent fully.

-    The return value from the callback is ignored.
-If an exception is raised it will abort the request and make the request method return a "400 Bad request" response.

-- request\_send => sub { my($request, $ua, $h) = @\_; ... }

-    This handler gets a chance of handling requests before they're sent to the protocol handlers.
-It should return an HTTP::Response object if it wishes to terminate the processing; otherwise it should return nothing.

-    The `response_header` and `response_data` handlers will not be invoked for this response, but the `response_done` will be.

-- response\_header => sub { my($response, $ua, $h) = @\_; ... }

-    This handler is called right after the response headers have been received, but before any content data.
-The handler might set up handlers for data and might croak to abort the request.

-    The handler might set the $response->{default\_add\_content} value to control if any received data should be added to the response object directly.
-This will initially be false if the $ua->request() method was called with a $content\_file or $content\_cb argument; otherwise true.

 - response\_data => sub { my($response, $ua, $h, $data) = @\_; ... }